jackiechung1993/pacman-excercise/README.md

 # Pacman Excercise: Animation Movement from left to right
-Description: Pacman Project
+Description: Pacman Proje
 Installation: To get started, I utilized VS to help create additional scripts.
 Then, apply this into the console to test the environment of the script.
+Through the pacman html file I called to two JSS scripts.
 Usage: I can utilize these functions to create a game.
 Soon, we can apply trigger functions to help direct pacman to its destination.
 Support: The are a couple resources that was used to help create this project.
 MDN: To help create a simulation - https://developer.mozilla.org/en-US/play